EliahKagan/weighted-intervals/ALGORITHM.md

 which case it is the result of adding the interval *j* to the solution to subproblem *p(j)*.
 Whichever of these produces a higher total weight is to be chosen (with ties broken arbitrarily).
-Each subproblem need only be solved once, and *0, 1, 2, &hellip;, n - 1, n* is a topological ordering of the computation DAG.
+Each subproblem need only be solved once, and subproblems may be solved in the order *0, 1, 2, &hellip;, n - 1, n*.

 ## Relationship between the two algorithms